New York City AIDS Fund

-To apply for a grant, mail or hand-deliver four copies of the completed application to:
+To apply for the Learning Lab, mail or hand-deliver four (4) copies of the completed application to:

 The New York City AIDS Fund

-All applications must be mailed or hand-delivered and received no later than 12:00 noon on Wednesday, October 10, 2012.
-No faxed, e-mailed, or late applications will be considered.
+All applications must be mailed or hand-delivered and received no later than 12:00 noon on Monday April 28, 2014.
+No faxed, emailed, or late applications will be considered.
 Due to office building policy, hand-delivered proposals must be dropped-off at the 909 Third Avenue Message Center (The entrance is located on 54th Street).
-Please refer to the New York Community Trust website at nycommunitytrust.org for announcement of a date and location for a bidders conference in September, 2012.

 Four (4) copies of the following:

 One (1) copy of the following: